 Cancer Psychological Service

 The Cancer Psychological Service is part of the Oncology Health Centre based in the Queen’s Centre for Oncology and Haematology at Castle Hill Hospital.
-We offer emotional and psychological support to people experiencing cancer and their relatives.
+We offer emotional and psychological support to people affected by cancer.
 Our aim is to help you achieve the best possible health and quality of life during and after your treatment.

 Can we help you?

 Alongside the other members of the team involved in your treatment, we are here to: